raspberrypilearning/santa-detector/en/step_2.md

 sudo apt-get install scratch2
 ```

-Note: Scratch 2 will only work on the Raspberry Pi model 2 or 3, it will not work on earlier versions or the Raspberry Pi Zero.
+Note: Scratch 2 will only work on the Raspberry Pi 2 or 3, but not on earlier versions or on the Raspberry Pi Zero.